 This makes it easier to observe how students are interacting with apps related to specific lesson plans and educational goals, as well as the success of technology goals.
 We will go over how having a digital application library can make learning personalized, as well as how device management can help build one.

-Literature teachers propose a project to tenth grade students.
-The project involves the students preparing a presentation about some classic literature.
-In addition, to demonstrate the knowledge they have about the novels, they should build this presentation using multimedia resources such as texts, images, and even videos.
-We can see here that there is one, clear learning goal: to develop students’ multimedia literacy skills.
+On-demand applications allow for a more personalized approach for teachers and students.
+For example, let’s say a literature teacher proposes a project to their tenth grade students.
+The project involves the students preparing a presentation about classic literature.
+To demonstrate the knowledge they have about the novels, they can build this presentation using multimedia resources such as texts, images, and even videos, which helps develop the multimedia literacy skills of students.

-2018 Mosyle™ Corporation | Trusted by 6,600+ educational institutions across the globe
+2020 Mosyle™ Corporation | Trusted by 14,000+ educational institutions across the globe